 Many clubs offer the option for players to pay their fees in full, or choose installments spread out over a few months.

-STEP 6 - Schedule Initial Events and Tryouts
+Step 6: Schedule Initial Events and Tryouts

-Running a free event like a 2-day camp or weekend sand tournament can help generate interest in your club and get the word out.
+Running a free event like a 2-day camp or weekend tournament can help generate interest in your club and get the word out.
 Events in the summer can be a great way to prepare players for the high school season and get them acquainted with your new club and coaches.

 Your first events can be free or have a very low cost to players.
 Focus on building a fun environment to generate interest.
 If you can, collect email addresses from parents so you can send tryout details and notifications at a later date.

 If you haven't already, get in touch with high school coaches and make them aware of your new club.
 Encourage them to promote your club as an offseason option for their players.
-You and your coaches should be reaching out to any contacts in the volleyball community to help get toe word out!
+You and your coaches should be reaching out to any contacts in the volleyball community to help get the word out!

-STEP 7 - Post Rosters and Lock In Your Schedules
+Step 7: Post Rosters and Lock In Your Schedules

 Set expectations before releasing tryout results with parents and players.
 Here are a few tips:

-3. Be clear about expectations on team acceptance for each player.
+Be clear about expectations on team acceptance for each player.
 Players and parents should know how long they have to commit, when their first payment is due, and when initial team meetings will take place well ahead of time.

 Once you've got commitments from players you can also officially begin to register for tournaments.
-It's possibly you'll want parents to pay a deposit to reserve their spot on the team so that you can begin to register teams for tournaments.
+It's possible you'll want parents to pay a deposit to reserve their spot on the team so that you can begin to register teams for tournaments.

 Parents need to know well in advance of your season when they'll need to attend tournaments.
 If you can publish team schedules before tryouts begin it will be a huge help for players evaluating your club.